 - 2 and ¼ cups full fat coconut milk (where to buy BPA and additive free coconut milk)

-- 1 vanilla bean, cut lengthwise and seeds scraped
+- 1 vanilla bean (like this), cut lengthwise and seeds scraped

 - ¼ tsp cinnamon